alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## Redis

 Redis is an open source in-memory datastore that can be used as a database cache or message broker.
-This is a private beta version of the service.
-Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to request access to Redis, and we will make you aware of any constraints.

 ### Set up a Redis service